airshipit/airshipctl/docs/source/cli/airshipctl_cluster_init.md

 Initialize cluster-api providers based on airshipctl document set. document set must contain document of Kind: Clusterctl in phase initinfra.
-Path to initinfra phase is built based on airshipctl config
+Path to initinfra phase is defined in the initinfra phase document located in the manifest repository.
-<manifest.target-path>/<subpath>/ephemeral/initinfra.
 Clusterctl document example:
 ---
 apiVersion: airshipit.org/v1alpha1